pointerish/pointerish/README.md

 ### Working on:

-I'm currently working at [Legaroo](https://app.legaroo.com/) where I'm helping to build and maintain a legal assistance platform for travelers to get legal support wherever they may roam. ;)
+I'm currently working at [PulpoWMS](https://www.pulpowms.com/) where I'm helping to build an awesome Warehouse Management System.
 </center>